 When we first tasted this elegant Champagne we remarked on its beautiful light golden colour, the citrus aromas and the silky freshness on the palate and very good length.
-The base wine is made from Pinot Noir, Chardonnay and Pinot Meunier providing additional richness.
-The 750 ml bottles were disgorged in December 2016.
+The base wine is made from Pinot Noir (70%) and Chardonnay (30%) providing additional richness.
+The 750 ml bottles were disgorged in December 2018.

-Further complexity is gained from using base wine from two different vintages to make the champagne.
+Further complexity is gained from using base wine from two different vintages (2015 and 2016) to make the champagne.
 This is an ideal aperitif and represent amazing value at this price.

 The Come des Tallants is an exciting cuvée from Roland Piollot that represents a step-up in quality in a range that is already very, very good.
 The parcel of land called Come des Tallants is less than one hectare on a hill behind the town of Polisot that has direct southern exposure.